dpplweb/dppl-content/_posts/roberta/0706-01-01-partnerships.md

 - The Kiwanis Club of Des Plaines is a proud financial supporter of the second floor Early Learning Center (construction beginning in 2014).

+Thanks to these organizations and **all** the individuals that help us be the best library we can possibly be.